sushantkapare-dev/AWS_Devops_Zero_to_Hero/Jenkins/Q Set2.md

 8. **Pipeline and Workflow Plugins**: Jenkins Pipeline is a powerful feature for defining build and deployment workflows as code.
 Various plugins support pipeline development, including Pipeline Plugin and Blue Ocean Plugin.

-9. **SCM Hosting Service Integration**: Plugins that connect Jenkins with hosted SCM services like GitHub, Bitbucket, GitLab, and more.
-These plugins streamline integration and trigger builds on code changes.

-10. **Database and Persistence Plugins**: Plugins that enable Jenkins to interact with databases and store build artifacts.
-Examples include ArtifactDeployer Plugin and Database Plugin.

-11. **Utility Plugins**: Miscellaneous plugins that offer additional features and utilities.
-Examples include Parameterized Trigger Plugin and Copy Artifact Plugin.

-12. **Version Control System (VCS) Branch Source Plugins**: These plugins facilitate multibranch pipeline projects by automatically discovering branches in your VCS and creating Jenkins jobs for them.
-Examples include GitHub Branch Source Plugin and Bitbucket Branch Source Plugin.

-13. **Artifact Management Plugins**: Plugins for managing and publishing build artifacts to repositories.
+9. **Artifact Management Plugins**: Plugins for managing and publishing build artifacts to repositories.
 Examples include Artifactory Plugin and Nexus Repository Manager Plugin.

 ## If 1st stage failed then there is any possibility to other execute?
 In a Jenkins pipeline, whether subsequent stages execute after the failure of the first stage depends on how you've defined your pipeline and its error-handling mechanisms.
 Here are some common scenarios: